uOttawaMedtech/rewrite-lrs/README.md

 ## How to contribute

-* Set deterministic UUIDs on re-issued statements to prevent duplicates (UUIDv5 generated from the original statement's uuid, rehashed with the "reissued" string.
-See branch `reissued-uuid`)
 * Extract the custom TinCanJS fork.
 The current build includes a custom fork of [RusticiSoftware/TinCanJS](https://github.com/RusticiSoftware/TinCanJS) that lets rewrite-lrs fetch the list of state entries on an activity/agent/registration
 * Add tests
 * Add support for different xAPI version numbers